 Lord Jesus, we have a word today that I don’t find in the Bible.
 It’s “retirement.”
 You are filling us with new energy as we do this blog daily.
 Show me, and all who read this, how we can be a part of the dynamic growth of Your Churches.
 Amen! and Amen!

 100 PERSONAL WORDS:

-I believe in and seek to put into practise outreach ministry beyond the church walls.
+I believe in and seek to put into practice outreach ministry beyond the church walls.
 In villages where I was a Pastor, I sought to take the lead in mobilizing some members of the congregation to visit every home.
 We would ask if there was a need for which we could pray.
-We would enquire about children for Sunday School or teens for the youth activities.
+We would inquire about children for Sunday School or teens for the youth activities.
 In the large cities this was more challenging, but we would stake out areas to visit.
-I trust that I will have the health, strength, determination and the blessing of the Pastor to keep doing this.
+I trust that I will have the health, strength, determination and the blessing of my Pastor to keep doing this.
 By gently asking about needs for prayer, I’ve never been turned down.
 People know when they are cared for, not like the door-to-door cults that try to indoctrinate people by visiting them to add points to their religious record.